ETMORTY/startup/notes.md

 It's really helpful to have the structure already in mind as you creat the HTML.

+When you deploy it to the server, use a bash terminal or it won't load.

 ### Elements
 - div: Block division of content
 - span: Inline span of content